LinkedSoftwareDependencies/Documentation-Components.js/docs/loading/registration.md

-The Loader offers three different for registering modules and their components:
+The Loader offers three different ways for registering modules and their components:

 1. By automatic NPM module scanning
 2. By URL